Spiral order from orientationally correlated random bonds in classical XY models: Superlattices of impurity bonds

+We now illustrate how the choice made for the superlattice of impurity bonds affects the ground state.
+We use again the values (\ref{values of J in YBaCuFeO5}) corresponding to ideal YBaCuFeO$_5$ when defining the effective Ising Hamiltonian (\ref{eq: effective theory if cal L is Bravais lattice}) and the microscopic Hamiltonian (\ref{eq: def O(3) lattice model}).

+We consider two superlattices of impurity bonds.
+They are chosen such that $\Upsilon^{\,}_{\vv{q}}$ has a global minimum at $\vv{q}^{\,}_{\text{min}}=0$ for one, and at $\vv{q}^{\,}_{\text{min}}=\vv{C}^{\star}/2$ for the other, cf.~Fig.~\ref{Fig:SpinFieldTexVal}).
+Furthermore, both superlattices are chosen {such} that they share with YBaCuFeO$_5$ the additional property that impurity bonds only occur between every other plane.

+The essential difference between the two superlattices lies in the relative position of nearest-neighbor impurity bonds.
+In the first lattice, the majority of nearest-neighbor impurity bonds is ferromagnetically coupled.
+This favors a ferromagnetic Ising phase in the effective Ising Hamiltonian (\ref{eq: effective theory if cal L is Bravais lattice}), i.e., a spiral magnetic phase.
+In the second lattice, the majority of nearest-neighbor impurity bonds is antiferromagnetically coupled.
+This favors a layered antiferromagnetic Ising ground state of the effective Ising Hamiltonian (\ref{eq: effective theory if cal L is Bravais lattice}), and thus, a fan-like magnetic order with no net winding of the spins, whereby the orientation of the magnetization of the layers alternate between even and odd pairs of planes.

-We have verified using MC simulations of the microscopic Hamiltonian (\ref{eq: def O(3) lattice model}) that the long-range spiral order present when the impurity bonds realize a certain Bravais superlattice is robust to weak distortions of that lattice, as expected on theoretical grounds.
+We have verified using MC simulations of the microscopic Hamiltonian (\ref{eq: def O(3) lattice model}) that the long-range spiral order, which is present when the impurity bonds are arranged in certain Bravais superlattices, is robust to weak distortions of that superlattice, as expected on theoretical grounds.